Liquor licence types

 • Standard days and hours of trade are 10am to midnight every day except Good Friday and Christmas Day.

-• Trade on Good Friday and Christmas Day is allowed from 11am to 9pm as long as you only sell alcohol to patrons buying a full meal during those hours.
+• Trade on Christmas Day is allowed from 11am to 9pm as long as you only sell alcohol to patrons who buy a full meal during those hours.

-• Standard hours on New Year’s Eve can be extended from midnight to 2am as long as you notify the Director of Liquor Licensing before 3 December each year.
+• Standard hours on New Year’s Day can be extended from midnight to 2am as long as you notify the Director of Liquor Licensing before 3 December each year.

 • Alcohol can only be sold to members or guests.

-• A light meal must be available at least five days a week from 12pm to 2 pm and from 6pm to 8pm.
+• A light meal must be available to buy at least 5 days a week between:

 • If you also hold a takeaway authority, you can only sell alcohol under that authority to a club member.